 Off-page SEO checklist

-I'll cover all the key strategies you should implement alongside specific tips and steps for each.
+Use the following checklist as your roadmap for building stronger off-page SEO.
+I cover all the key strategies you should implement, with specific tips and actionable steps for each one.

 With this in mind, your first off-page SEO task should be to assess your website's backlinks.
 You can do this in a few simple steps using Google Search Console (GSC).
 Here's how: